4:44 Last Day on Earth

-4:44 Last Day on Earth is a 2011 apocalyptic drama film written and directed by Abel Ferrara and starring Willem Dafoe, Shanyn Leigh, Natasha Lyonne and Paul Hipp.
-An international co-production of the United States, Switzerland, and France, the film received mixed reviews from critics upon release.
+4:44 Last Day on Earth is a 2011 apocalyptic drama film written and directed by Abel Ferrara and starring Willem Dafoe, Shanyn Leigh, Natasha Lyonne, and Paul Hipp.
+An international co-production of the United States, France, Switzerland, and Chile, the film received mixed reviews from critics upon release.

 Plot

 Set in New York City, the film focuses on the relationship between two people as they await the end of all life on Earth.
 Scientists and theologians alike have predicted that, by the next morning at 4:44 a.m., deadly solar and cosmic radiation will destroy the Earth's ozone layer, and all life on the planet with it.
 Mixed in throughout the film are news clips of various reporters, commentators and celebrities who contemplate what the end of the world will be like.

 Cisco and Skye confine themselves to a loft in the city.
 Cisco is a successful middle-aged actor who just wants to spend his last hours with the woman he cares about.
 Skye is a young artist whose latest project, a large painting on the floor, serves as an outlet for her emotions.

 Cisco and Skye notice how strangely calm the city is, aside from isolated reports of looting, protests and suicides.
 They occasionally break away from watching the news to have sex, and, afterwards, Skye continues to work on her painting, always changing her clothes for each new layer of paint she adds.

 They order Vietnamese food and give all of their US$400 to the delivery boy.
 They allow him to use their laptop computer to talk with his parents in Vietnam via Skype software.
 After the delivery boy leaves, Cisco and Skye each use the computer to talk with their families: Cisco talks with his ex-wife and his estranged teenage daughter, and Skye talks with her mother.

 When the pair have an argument over their insecurities, Cisco walks out and goes to the apartment of two old friends, Noah and Tina, who are enjoying drugs in the company of a local drug dealer.
 After a long talk about life and being with the people they love, Cisco leaves to rejoin Skye at the loft, where they wait until 4:44 a.m.
 They die in each other's embrace, as Skye is reciting her marriage vows.